containerd/runwasi/docs/opentelemetry.md

 }
 ```

-You may also use the `containerd_shim_wasm::sandbox::shim::OTLPConfig` struct to configure the OpenTelemetry tracing manually.
+You may also use the `containerd_shim_wasm::sandbox::shim::OtlpConfig` struct to configure the OpenTelemetry tracing manually.

 ### Running containerd with OpenTelemetry